Parable of the Sower (novel): Adaptations

 Parable of the Sower was adapted into an opera by American folk/blues musician Toshi Reagon in collaboration with her mother, singer and composer Bernice Johnson Reagon.
 The adaptation's libretto and musical score combine African-American spirituals, soul, rock and roll, and folk music.
 An early concert version of the opera was performed as part of The Public Theater's Under the Radar Festival in New York City in 2015.
-The finished version had its world premiere in Abu Dhabi in November 2017 and has been performed in Boston, New York City, Los Angeles, Singapore, Amsterdam, and elsewhere.
+The finished version had its world premiere in Abu Dhabi in November 2017 and has been performed in cities such as Boston, New York City, Los Angeles, Singapore, and Amsterdam.

 In 2020, Parable of the Sower was adapted into a graphic novel by Damian Duffy and John Jennings, the team which had previously adapted Butler's novel Kindred, and published by Abrams ComicArts.
-The graphic novel was named to the Black Lives Matter Reading Lists compiled by the Graphic Novels & Comics Round Table and the Black Caucus of the American Library Association.
+The graphic novel was named to the Black Lives Matter Reading Lists compiled by the Graphic Novels & Comics Round Table and the Black Caucus of the American Library Association, and was also included in the top ten of the Graphic Novels & Comics Round Table's 2020 list of Best Graphic Novels for Adults.
 It went on to win the 2021 Ignyte Award for Best Comics Team and the 2021 Hugo Award for Best Graphic Story.

 In popular culture

-In 2015, Adrienne Maree Brown and Walidah Imarisha co-edited Octavia's Brood: Science Fiction Stories from Social Justice Movements, a collection of 20 short stories and essays about social justice inspired by Butler.
+In 2015, adrienne maree brown and Walidah Imarisha co-edited Octavia's Brood: Science Fiction Stories from Social Justice Movements, a collection of 20 short stories and essays about social justice inspired by Butler.
 In June 2020, Brown and Toshi Reagon began hosting the podcast Octavia's Parables, which gives an in-depth dive into Parable of the Sower and Parable of the Talents.

+The book is read by characters in the 2024 post-apocalyptic film 40 Acres.